 The school recognises that in certain planned curricular activities, access to controversial and/or offensive online content may be beneficial for educational use.
-In such circumstances, there is an expectation that access is pre-planned, risk assessed and recorded, and permission given by Maxine Goodes (Vice Principal).
+In such circumstances, there is an expectation that access is pre-planned, risk assessed and recorded, and permission given by the Online Safety Lead.